csabapalfi/pagespeed-insights-scripts/README.md

 ## Summary

+### What is it?

-The [Google PageSpeed Insights (PSI)](https://developers.google.com/speed/pagespeed/insights/) speed score is based on [Google Lighthouse (LH)](https://developers.google.com/web/tools/lighthouse/).
+The [Google PageSpeed Insights (PSI)](https://developers.google.com/speed/pagespeed/insights/) is based on [Google Lighthouse (LH)](https://developers.google.com/web/tools/lighthouse/).

-Lighthouse **calculates a speed score based on 5 estimated metrics**.
-It [scores and weights](https://github.com/GoogleChrome/lighthouse/blob/master/docs/scoring.md) them like the table below.
-Values are in seconds and a score of 90-100 is fast, 50-89 is average and 0-49 is slow.
+**Lighthouse calculates a speed score on the scale of 0-100 based on 5 estimated metrics.**

+The score of 90-100 is fast, 50-89 is average and 0-49 is slow.

+### What metrics affect the score and how?

+This is available in the [Lighthouse scoring documentation](https://github.com/GoogleChrome/lighthouse/blob/master/docs/scoring.md).
+See a summary of metrics, their weights in the score and their maximum values to achieve the score of 90 and 50 in the table below:

 | Estimated Metric            | Weight |  90  |  50  | Description |
 |:----------------------------|:------:|:----:|:----:|-------------|